hema1024/trainguide/README.md

 # TRAIN GUIDE

-## Sample Graph Data Files
+## Graph Data File
-There are sample graph data files provided under trainguide/src/main/resources/sample_data
+The example provided in the exercise is available as a file under trainguide/src/main/resources/sample_data

 * ethic_sample.csv : example provided by Ethic

-*
+To input your own custom graph data file, make sure the file conforms to the following syntax.

-Graph data file format:
+_Graph data file format:_

 Each line should contain one route information about two adjacent stations.
 For example if the distance between station A and B (adjacent stations) is 5,